-

 On a sale Homefast will collect a fee from you for applying to the Land Registry for an official copy of the title deeds.
 This document will confirm you own the property and is an important element of the paperwork which will be supplied to your buyer.
 This is in the region of £15-30 depending on whether or not the property is leasehold or freehold.

 On a purchase Homefast will collect a fee from you to cover the cost of the searches which will be carried out against the property you are buying.
 If you are buying with mortgage finance then your lender will insist on searches being undertaken.
 If you are a cash buyer then the choice is yours but the searches do reveal important information which could affect your decision to purchase the property and therefore searches are recommended.
-The cost of searches is likely to be between £290 and £350 depending on whether or not a mining search is recommended.
+The cost of the searches is £399.
 We can help you understand which searches are appropriate in your purchase location.

 What is the difference between freehold and leasehold?